sixlive/hammerspoon-appsizer/README.md

 AppSizer:start()
 ```

+> [!TIP]
+> Keep an eye on the Hammerspoon logs to see your window sizes!
+It logs the size it is scaling from and to.

 You can add as many applications as you want to the `AppSizer:setAppSizeMap(map)` function.
 The map should be a table where the keys are the application names and the values are tables of dimensions (with `w` for width and `h` for height).

 The applications will be automatically resized to the specified dimensions the first time they are focused after Hammerspoon starts, or when the F14 key is pressed.

+To disable the auto resize on first focus omit calling `AppSizer:start()`.

 To stop the AppSizer, call the `stop()` function: